 By the time he got to the end of World War II, when he sort of very belatedly woke up to what kind of system he was working for, he really didn’t have any choice anymore.
 I mean, he wasn’t in a position to quit, but it must be remembered that he didn’t want to quit.
 He was loyal to the army.
 He was a German nationalist.
 As demonstrated by the things he said to his American interrogators after the war, he was pretty Nazified in the way he thought about the world.
 Now he was influenced by this regime.
 He came out of a right-wing conservative family, and it was only very late that he woke up to what he was doing.
 But at the beginning, one of the most interesting things I discovered in doing this was that he was obsessed with going into space personally.
 This dream he had from the 1920s onward was not just: Space is good for the human race, we should explore space.
 This was: I want to go into space.
 I want to lead an expedition to land on the moon.
 He was driven by that dream.
 All the way through, from the 1920s at least into the 1950s, when he finally probably had to admit that he wasn’t going to be young enough to be doing that kind of thing.
 That he would have to be on the ground.
 He still hoped to go into space.
 He talked about that even in the 1970s: that he hoped to go up on the space shuttle.
 So this dream of flying into space was the thing that drove him, and it caused him to be all too willing to accept money and resources from whomever came along and said, “Here, build rockets.
 Just do it for us.
 Do it our way.”
 So he walked into this.
 And of course the fact is, it was the army.
 And he came from this conservative Prussian aristocratic family; he was actually a Prussian baron.
 His family had a lot of army officers in it.
 His father was a reserve officer in the Kaiser reich.
 So going into the army was no problem at all.

 Then the Nazis came to power, and things got better for the military.
 And Hitler gave more money to the army.
 And the whole rocket project took off in an amazing way.
 Everything as far as von Braun was concerned was just going great.
 And that continued well on to the middle of the war.
-And then in the middle of the war, suddenly, he knew he was developing rockets as weapons; he knew that from the very early days.
+And it is not that in the middle of the war, suddenly, he knew he was developing rockets as weapons; he knew that from the very early days.
 But suddenly the V-2 had to be produced.
 It was not enough any longer to be spending huge sums of the Reich’s money for experimentation.
 This weapon had to be deployed.
 And so starting around 1942, political intervention into the program got much heavier.
 And they were forced to put that V-2 into production and push it into deployment because they needed it.
 The war was starting to go bad, and people were grasping at straws, including Hitler, and they decided they really wanted this rocket weapon.

 Did von Braun ever express remorse about the use of slave labor or about any of the other horrors that transpired under the Nazi regime?